MS, Pharmacy Administration

 Rajiv Gandhi University of Technology, Madhya Pradesh, India

-Ravi Goyal, MS, is an Associate Director of Health Economics at RTI-HS.
+Ravi Goyal, MS, is a Senior Director of Health Economics at RTI-HS.
 Mr. Goyal has a background in pharmacy and is trained in health services research.
 Mr. Goyal has a background in pharmacy and is trained in health services research.
 Mr. Goyal has extensive experience in designing and conducting retrospective observational studies based on large population level databases.
 He has led research in health care cost, quality, and access, in a variety of disease areas, including cancer, mental health, pain, cardiovascular disease, maternity and child health, and respiratory disorders.
 Prior to joining RTI-HS, Mr. Goyal worked as a health services researcher at the Lineberger Comprehensive Cancer Center at the University of North Carolina at Chapel Hill.
 He possesses substantial experience in studying treatment patterns, health care utilization and burden of illness using retrospective claims and administrative databases linked with cancer registries.
 Mr. Goyal also has experience in assessing adverse events, disease progression, medication adherence, drug utilization, and associated costs.